 André Ruiter (Putten, 1972) is a Dutch photographer specialised in conceptual black & white photography.

-In 2009 and 2010 he studied at the Fotovakschool (school of photography).
-During his study he completed his first photo project.
-He graduated with the project Water as a Weapon.
+In 2009 and 2010 he studied at the Fotovakschool (school of photography) where he completed his first photo project.
+He graduated with the project Water as a Weapon about the New Dutch Water Line.
 After graduating he continued working on project-based conceptual photography.
-His projects are based on historic themes and he developed a special interest in 19th and 20th century fortifications.
-Currently he works on the project Festung & Fliegerhorst about German World War II fortifications and airfields in The Netherlands.
+His projects are based on historic themes and he developed a special interest in 19th century fortifications.

 After seeing the exhibition The Family And The Land of Sally Mann he decided to focus entirely on black & white photography.
 He prefers soft light and uses mist to create atmospheric images.

 André lives in Putten, a town surrounded by the woodlands of nature reserve De Veluwe.